CatalaLang/catala-book/src/3-3-test-ci.md

 effect on an assertion in your test.

-Hence, the Catala team recommends using assertion-based testing when possible, and only use cram testing for checking what the compiler outputs with specific options and commands different from `clerk run`.
+Hence, the Catala team recommends using assertion-based testing when possible, and only using cram testing for checking what the compiler outputs with specific options and commands different from `clerk run`.
 ~~~